Regions and availability zones¶

 Availability zones and storage¶

-Using Binero clouds various replication options for storage would ensure that data is located in both zones.
+Using Binero clouds different replication options for storage would ensure that your data available in one or more availability zones in a region.

-While this is enough to guarantee data integrity in a disaster scenario, if you also want your data available you would need to ensure that you read your data from the same zone that your request your data.
+While this is enough to guarantee data integrity in a disaster scenario, if you also want your data available you would need to ensure that you read your data from the same availability zone that your send the request.

 Binero cloud provides endpoints for S3 in all zones that host S3, make sure to use the correct one.

-When doing database replications between multiple sites, make sure your connection strings from your application servers are made towards a database that is local to the application server making the request.
+When doing database replications between availability zones, make sure your application connects towards a database that is local to the application making the request.

 Global load balancing¶